-Spread out the curtain liner and use the tape to create a large grid.
+- Ahead of time, spread out the curtain liner on the floor and use the masking tape to create a large grid.
 The liner will function as a large piece of graph paper.
-Be certain the squares are big enough to fit an object like a shoe or mitten.
+Be certain the squares are big enough to fit a mitten.

-Spread out the shower curtain graph and gather students in a semi-circle.
-Have students take turns placing their mittens on the graph, sorting by: A) number of stripes, B) color, C) size, and D) design.
+Step 3: Spread out the shower curtain graph and gather students in a semi-circle.
+Have students take turns placing their mittens on the graph, sorting by details like color, size, design, etc.

-Use a large sheet of graph paper to record and label one of the student-generated graphs.
+Optional: Use a large sheet of graph paper to record and label one or all of the student-generated graphs.

-For older students, have them use graph paper to create graphs based on their mittens.
+- Have older students use graph paper to create graphs based on the mittens.